jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Despite the challenges, organizations are improving their cybersecurity by investing in advanced technologies like AI and machine learning to augment their security teams.
-Theyre also collaborating with industry partners to share information and raise awareness of emerging threats.
+They’re also collaborating with industry partners to share information and raise awareness of emerging threats.
 By working together and taking a comprehensive approach to cybersecurity, organizations can better safeguard their operations and ensure resilience against evolving threats.
 Michal Braverman\-Blumenstyk
 Corporate Vice President, Chief Technology Officer, Microsoft Security
 77
 Microsoft Digital Defense Report 2023
 Chapter 4 Critical Cybersecurity Challenges
 The state of IoT
+and OT security

-and OT securityIoTOT security has undergone significant changes.
+IoT/OT security has undergone significant changes.
 Initially, systems were air\- gapped, specialized, and isolated, which made them less attractive targets for